MunicipalityOfAnchorage/text-it-helper/README.md

-# TextIt Webhooks
+# TextIt Helper

-This is an API server that provides webhooks to use for [TextIt](https://textit.in/).
+This project helps automate tasks for [TextIt](https://textit.in/) administration.
 It is built in Node.js with [Express](https://expressjs.com/).

 See [API documentation](./docs) for details.